CyriacBr/class-fixtures-factory/README.md

 # class-fixtures-factory <!-- omit in toc -->

 This lightweight lib is a class factory to generate fixtures on the fly.
-However, contarly to most (or rather all) libs out there, `class-fixtures-factory` generate fixtures from classes.
+However, contrarily to most (or rather all) libs out there, `class-fixtures-factory` generate fixtures from classes.
 This is handy when you already have classes as your source of truth and do not want to write custom schema to generate fixtures.
 Also, because the lib is based on emitted TypeScript's metadata, if you heavily use decorators in your classes (when working with `class-validator`, `type-graphql`, for example), the setup will be even easier.

-If you aren't familiar about what fixtures are, they are simply randomnly generated data and are often used for database seeding or for testing.
+If you aren't familiar about what fixtures are, they are simply randomly generated data and are often used for database seeding or for testing.

 - [Features](#features)